TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 The *Page* module may now seem cluttered, with one column per existing translation.
-It is possible to view a single language at a time and with the original layout, by switching back to the "Columns" mode and choosing a specific language in the docheader.
+It is possible to view a single language at a time and with the original layout, by switching back to the "Columns" mode and choosing a specific language in the doc header.

 .. figure:: ../Images/LanguagesColumnModeWithTranslation.png
    :alt: The "Column" mode displaying a translation